-For a short, general-audience video of a presentation on the philosophy of dance I did for Dayton's Pecha Kulcha, No. 28, event see: https://www.youtube.com/watch?v=FpcycRl1QFg.
+For a short, general-audience video of a presentation on the philosophy of dance I did for Dayton's Pecha Kucha, No. 28, event see: https://www.youtube.com/watch?v=FpcycRl1QFg.

 For a brief panel discussion on the UD First-Year Immersion experience to see the Dayton Ballet's Romeo & Juliet see: https://www.youtube.com/watch?v=2AaWePpadzI

-[Forthcoming in June 2017] “Dancing in Time,” in The Routledge Handbook of Philosophy of Temporal Experience.
+“Dancing in Time,” in The Routledge Handbook of Philosophy of Temporal Experience.
 Edited by Ian Phillips.
-London: Routledge, 339-348.
+London: Routledge, 2o17, 339-348.

-This chapter will analyze the experience and, in particular the conscious experience, of dancing in time from the perspective of the trained dancer while performing.
+This chapter analyzes the experience and, in particular the conscious experience, of dancing in time from the perspective of the trained dancer while performing.
 The focus is thus on the experience and consciousness of a dancer who is moving her body in time rather than on the experience of a seated audience member or dance appreciator who is watching a dancer move.
-The primary kind of “experience” that will be the focus of my discussion of temporal experience comes from classical pragmatists William James, Charles Sanders Peirce, and John Dewey.
-My account of the experience of dancing in time will also include conscious aspects of this experience (what-it-feels-like-to-the-dancer herself) as well as any sensorimotor pre-conscious or non-conscious processes of which she is not aware by virtue of her bodily engagement with the world.
+The primary kind of “experience” that is the focus of my discussion of temporal experience comes from classical pragmatists William James, Charles Sanders Peirce, and John Dewey.
+My account of the experience of dancing in time also includes conscious aspects of this experience (what-it-feels-like-to-the-dancer herself) as well as any sensorimotor pre-conscious or non-conscious processes of which she is not aware by virtue of her bodily engagement with the world.

 “How Artistic Creativity is Possible for Cultural Agents,” in Pragmatism, Metaphysics and Culture: Reflections on the Philosophy of Joseph Margolis, Nordic Studies in Pragmatism 2.
 Edited by Dirk-Martin Grube and Robert Sinclair.
 Helsinki: The Nordic Pragmatism Network, Nov.
 2015, 197-216.